Tree-Values: selective inference for regression trees: Introduction

 Given a CART tree, consider testing for a difference in the mean response of the regions resulting from a binary split.
 A very naive approach, such as a two-sample $Z$-test, that does not account for the fact that the regions were themselves estimated from the data will fail to control the selective Type 1 error rate: the probability of rejecting a true null hypothesis, given that we decided to test it \citep{fithian2014optimal}.
-Similarly, a naive Z-interval for the mean response in a region will not attain nominal selective coverage: the probability that the interval covers the parameter, given that we chose to construct it.
+Similarly, a naive $Z$-interval for the mean response in a region will not attain nominal selective coverage: the probability that the interval covers the parameter, given that we chose to construct it.

 In fact, approaches for conducting inference on the output of a regression tree are quite limited.
-Sample splitting involves fitting a CART tree using a subset of the observations, which will naturally lead to an inferior tree to the one resulting from all of the observations, and thus is unsatisfactory in many applied settings; see \cite{athey2016recursive}. \citet{wager2015adaptive} develop convergence guarantees for unpruned CART trees that can be leveraged to build confidence intervals for the mean response within a region; however, they do not provide finite-sample results and cannot accommodate pruning.
-The conditional inference tree framework \citep{hothorn2006unbiased} uses a different tree-growing algorithm than CART, and tests for linear association between the split covariate and the response.
-This framework does not allow for inference on the mean response of a single region, or on the difference in mean responses in two regions; furthermore, it involves the output of an algorithm that is much less widely-used than CART.
+Sample splitting involves fitting a CART tree using a subset of the observations, which will naturally lead to an inferior tree to the one resulting from all of the observations, and thus is unsatisfactory in many applied settings; see \cite{athey2016recursive}. \citet{wager2015adaptive} develop convergence guarantees for unpruned CART trees that can be leveraged to build confidence intervals for the mean response within a region; however, they do not provide finite-sample results and cannot accommodate pruning. \cite{loh2016identification} and \cite{loh2019subgroups} develop bootstrap calibration procedures that attempt to provide confidence intervals for the regions of a regression tree.
+In Appendix~\ref{appendix:loh}, we show that this bootstrap calibration approach fails to provide intervals that achieve nominal coverage for the parameters of interest in this paper.

+As an alternative to performing inference on a CART tree, one could turn to the conditional inference tree (CTree) framework of \cite{hothorn2006unbiased}.
+This framework uses a different tree-growing algorithm than CART, and at each split tests for linear association between the split covariate and the response.
+As summarized in \cite{loh2014fifty}, the CTree framework alleviates issues with instability and variable selection bias associated with CART.
+Despite these advantages, CTree remains far less widely-used than CART.
+Furthermore, while CTree attaches a notion of statistical significance to each split in a tree, it does not directly allow for inference on the mean response within a region or the difference in mean response between two regions.
+Finally, while the CTree framework requires few assumptions, its inference is based on asymptotics.

 In this paper, we introduce a finite-sample selective inference \citep{fithian2014optimal} framework for the difference between the mean responses in two regions, and for the mean response in a single region, in a pruned or unpruned CART tree.
 We condition on the event that CART yields a particular set of regions, and thereby achieve selective Type 1 error rate control as well as nominal selective coverage.